How do I buy your apps for Apple devices?

 We don't currently have any plans to bring our apps to Windows mobile devices or desktops, or to the Apple Mac.

-Our apps for Android can be used on recent Google Chromebooks that include Android app compatibility.
+Our apps for Android are available for Amazon Fire Tablets and can also be used on recent Google Chromebooks that include Android app compatibility.
 For further details see our blog article.

 What ages of children are your apps suitable for?